 In spite of laudable efforts to improve asthma care over the past decade, a majority of patients have not benefited from advances in asthma treatment and many lack even the rudiments of care.
 A challenge for the next several years is to work with primary health care providers and public health officials in various countries to design, implement, and evaluate asthma care programs to meet local needs.
-The GINA Executive Committee recognizes that this is a difficult task and, to aid in this work, has formed several groups of global experts, including: a Dissemination Task Group; the GINA Assembly, a network of individuals who care for asthma patients in many different health care settings; and regional programs (the first two being GINA Mesoamerica and GINA Mediterranean).
+The GINA Board of Directors recognizes that this is a difficult task and, to aid in this work, has formed several groups of global experts, including: a Dissemination and Implementation Committee; the GINA Assembly, a network of individuals who care for asthma patients in many different health care settings; and two regional programs, GINA Mesoamerica and GINA Mediterranean.
 These efforts aim to enhance communication with asthma specialists, primary-care health professionals, other health care workers, and patient support organizations.
-The Executive Committee continues to examine barriers to implementation of the asthma management recommendations, especially the challenges that arise in primary-care settings and in developing countries.
+The Board of Directors continues to examine barriers to implementation of the asthma management recommendations, especially the challenges that arise in primary-care settings and in developing countries.

-While early diagnosis of asthma and implementation of appropriate therapy significantly reduce the socioeconomic burdens of asthma and enhance patients quality of life, medications continue to be the major component of the cost of asthma treatment.
+While early diagnosis of asthma and implementation of appropriate therapy significantly reduce the socioeconomic burdens of asthma and enhance patients' quality of life, medications continue to be the major component of the cost of asthma treatment.
 For this reason, the pricing of asthma medications continues to be a topic for urgent need and a growing area of research interest, as this has important implications for the overall costs of asthma management.

-Moreover, a large segment of the world s population lives in areas with inadequate medical facilities and meager financial resources.
-The GINA Executive Committee recognizes that "fixed" international guidelines and "rigid" scientific protocols will not work in many locations.
+Moreover, a large segment of the world's population lives in areas with inadequate medical facilities and meager financial resources.
+The GINA Board of Directors recognizes that "fixed" international guidelines and "rigid" scientific protocols will not work in many locations.
 Thus, the recommendations found in this Report must be adapted to fit local practices and the availability of health care resources.

-As the GINA Committees expand their work, every effort will be made to interact with patient and physician groups at national, district, and local levels, and in multiple health care settings, to continuously examine new and innovative approaches that will ensure the delivery of the best asthma care possible.
+As the GINA Board of Directors expand their work, every effort will be made to interact with patient and physician groups at national, district, and local levels, and in multiple health care settings, to continuously examine new and innovative approaches that will ensure the delivery of the best asthma care possible.
 GINA is a partner organization in a program launched in March 2006 by the World Health Organization, the Global Alliance Against Chronic Respiratory Diseases (GARD).
-Through the work of the GINA Committees, and in cooperation with GARD initiatives, progress toward better care for all patients with asthma should be substantial in the next decade.
+Through the work of the GINA Board of Directors, and in cooperation with GARD, progress toward better care for all patients with asthma should be substantial in the next decade.